 That is why both sides are right and wrong.
 The truth is in the nuances present in both viewpoints.

 And of course, if our civilization emits high amounts of CO2, that would then cause what we have called “flash heating”, and that is what we see today.
-But this flash heat will remain only for a short while in the lower atmosphere.
-We will experience in the coming decades the effects of the cooling of the lower atmosphere as the result of convection and mixing.
+But this flash heat will remain only for a short while in the lower atmosphere if we lower our CO2 output radically.

 The Ultimate Key to Many Questions